AlexMercedCoder/GuideToBecomingACoder/readme.md

 ---

-## Github and Git Enterprise
+## Github

-Github.com should be where you store your unit projects and anything you plan on deploying (making live online).

-git.generalassemb.ly (Git Enterprise) should be where your class repo is located and you turn in your homework.
+Github.com, Bitbucket.com, and Gitlab.com are remote repositories where you can store your local repositories for backup, sharing or collaboration.

 Documentation will often be written in MarkDown a special basic language for writing a basic documents, watch the videos below to learn about remote repositories and using Markdown Files.